grafana/grafana-community-support-squad/discussion-topics/topics.md

-# Community Support Squad Discussion Topics (DRAFT)
+# Community Support Squad Discussion Topics

 ## Who are we?